-- REET I & II revenue for 2020 is estimated to total \$1.4M and is allocated equally between both Funds. - The REET I Fund will transfer the amount needed to fund the annual debt service payments for the bond issues used to construct the Rosehill Community Center to the LTGO Debt Service Fund. - REET II includes \$1,997,966 in transfer to the Capital Projects fund and \$22,600 to the General Fund. - REET II shows a negative ending fund balance due to lower than estimated carry forward amounts in certain projects (see Exhibit 11).
-2020 project expenditures will be reduced accordingly; the fund will not go negative.
+- REET I & II revenue for 2020 is estimated to total \$1.4M and is allocated equally between both Funds. - The REET I Fund will transfer the amount needed to fund the annual debt service payments for the bond issues used to construct the Rosehill Community Center to the LTGO Debt Service Fund. - REET II includes \$1,999,966 in transfer to the Capital Projects fund and \$22,600 to the General Fund.